hertaveins/content-ops-starter/content/pages/index.md

           sofas.
 Upholstery trends range from luxurious velvet to durable performance fabrics, making it easy to find a look that matches your home decor.
-Sleek designs with contemporary finishes contribute not only style but also functionality in modern interiors.
+Sleek designs with contemporary finishes contribute not only style but also functionality in modern interiors..

           ## Innovative Designs and Features